envi/olesia-khomchyn.github.io/docs/Envi_Use_Cases.md

 ```

 ### <span style="color: #F05D30">Submit to Queued</span>
-The ```odata/Batches(batchId)/SubmitToQueued``` endpoint with the POST method helps you to submit AP batch to the Queued status.
+The ```odata/Batches(batchId)/SubmitToQueued``` endpoint with the POST method helps you to submit the AP batch to the Queued status.
 For this, specify the required AP Batch ID.

 ``` cs title="Example from code"
 /// <summary>